hfleitas/mvt/Worksheet.md

 # 🤿 Practice Worksheet

 ## 🏅 Objectives
 - Create a derived table with all data from stream transformed in real-time with geofence status and customer code.
+- Automate actions based on insights

 ## 📃 Tasks
 1. Create the target table using a limit 0 of the output of the function in .set control command.